 How Membrane Denies Access

-Membrane denies access to an Account by adding the Account to a denial list by appointing it a role known as "BLOCKED_ROLE".
+Membrane denies access to an Account by adding the Account to a denial list.
 Such events are recorded on the relevant blockchain and emit an event where applicable.

 Reversals of Access Denials

 Membrane may revert denial of access upon receiving a request from the same entity that initially issued the access denial request and after sufficiently validating the request with relevant authorities.
-Membrane's internal committees will approve all reversals prior to execution.
+Membrane's internal committees will approve all reversals prior to execution unless their access had originally been denied under section two of "When Membrane Denies Access".